Ask the expert

 If detected early enough we can ensure children's eye problems have a minimum impact on their lives.

-At Vision Express our children's eye test covers 7 keys steps:
+At Vision Express our children's eye test covers seven keys steps:

-- Additional tests if required including colour vision and 3D vision.
+- Additional tests if required, including colour and 3D vision.

 Children's glasses take a lot of 'wear and tear'.
 Following the simple steps below can help prolong the life of their glasses.